-The people from the Gulf countries are extremely hospitable, but also extremely private.
-It is very unlikely that you will have much contact with the local people.
+The people from the Gulf countries are incredibly hospitable, but also very private.
+It is doubtful that you will have much contact with the local people.
 They are mostly working government jobs or high corporate positions.

 Here are a few blogs: